nepenth/knowledge-base/README.md

 ### Api Architecture Styles <a name="api-architecture-styles"></a>
-**API Architecture Styles:** Explore design patterns for API development, focusing on thread-safe implementations and concurrent processing techniques to enhance performance and reliability in distributed systems.

-(Word count: ~35)
+"Api Architecture Styles explores various architectural patterns for APIs, focusing on their design principles, pros, cons, and use cases."
+(159 characters)
 *Subcategories: Api Arch Style Thread*
 *Items: 1*